Your Story. Our CMA.

 Chelsea Jackson began working at the museum in 2011 and has been a CMA member from the start.
 Having moved to Cleveland after graduating with a major in art history and a minor in business from Wittenberg University, she was thrilled to begin her career in guest services.
 Although her responsibilities have evolved, she still loves experiencing the museum’s galleries and seeing visitors enjoy iconic spaces like the rotunda or the armor court.

-Adds Chelsea’s husband, Omega, “I grew up in Cleveland Heights, and the things I remember most about the museum are from school field trips, like seeing a Picasso exhibition after walking there with my classmates.
+Chelsea’s husband, Omega, adds, “I grew up in Cleveland Heights, and the things I remember most about the museum are from school field trips, like seeing a Picasso exhibition after walking there with my classmates.
 My first experience with Chelsea was at the staff preview for the Kusama exhibition.
-I’m so proud that my wife works here and has encouraged me to revisit a space I hadn’t been to in years.”
+I’m so proud that my wife works here, and that has encouraged me to revisit a space I hadn’t been to in years.”

 Allison is a lifelong Clevelander, and the CMA will always hold a special place in her heart.
 In fact, it was the museum itself that sparked her love of art when she visited as a child.
 Allison turned her passion into her career when she graduated with a master’s degree in art history and museum studies from Case Western Reserve University.
 She recently joined the board of the CMA’s affinity group Column & Stripe: The Young Friends of the CMA, which gives her even more access to Cleveland’s rich art community.

 “I have stayed connected to the museum through its great programming and fun events like the monthly MIX parties, guest lectures, and special exhibitions,” Allison says.
 “But I also still love to come and explore the permanent collection.
 It lets you experience things from a different perspective.
 You get to see the world through so many different lenses.
 Also, the CMA has done a terrific job keeping the museum as accessible as possible during the pandemic, which is to be applauded.”